MoYingJi/fpsunlock/README.md

 The algorithm is as follows:
 1. Find a process with an executable the name of which matches one of the GI executable names
-2. Scan the game process memory for a pattern using `ReadProcessMemory`, then determine the FPS limit variable address using the found data
+2. Scan the game process memory for a pattern using `ReadProcessMemory`, then determine the FPS setter function and limit variable address using the found data
-3. Periodically overwrite the FPS limit variable with the set value using `WriteProcessMemory`, or only overwrite it once if periodic writes are disabled.
-Periodically overwriting the variable is necessary because the game sometimes resets the limit to the one selected in it's own settings (e.g. on domain enter/leave)
+3. Change the setter function pointer to go to a nearby `ret` instruction instead of the code that changes the FPS variable
-4. If periodic writes are disabled or one of them fails (e.g. if the game gets closed), the unlocker will exit
+4. Set the FPS limit variable to the specified value

 For more details, you can look at the code in this repository.